Carolyn (Lindy) McBride Ph.D.

 Philomina Kane ’17

 Philomina is a former undergraduate from the class of 2017.
-She completed the first characterization of morphology and behavior of Ghanaian populations of Aedes aegypti mosquitoes.
+She completed her senior thesis in the lab – carrying out the first characterization of morphology and behavior of Ghanaian populations of Aedes aegypti mosquitoes.

 Mo Kouassi-Brou ’17

 Mo is a former undergraduate from the class of 2017.
-She studied the effects of larval crowding on female oviposition choices in Aedes aegypti mosquitoes.
+She completed her senior thesis on the effects of larval crowding on female oviposition choices in Aedes aegypti mosquitoes.

 Julia Langer ’16